kendallmiller/kendallmiller.github.io/_posts/2023-07-01-lean-for-the-contemporary-tech-company.md

 * Sales can figure out how they'll communicate the Value of the new capabilities when available.
 * Leadership can estimate how much revenue can be expected and when.

-To put this to work with your team, see [Maximizing Value in Product Decisions](using-lean-value-to-make-great-product-decisions).
+To put this to work with your team, see [Using Lean Value to Make Great Product Decisions](using-lean-value-to-make-great-product-decisions).

 ## Eliminating Waste